FAQ and troubleshooting

 After creating your pool, you can change it via Pool configuration tab.

-9. Click the Save configuration button in the right upper corner of the window and then Save.
+9. Click the Save configuration button in the upper right corner of the window and then Save.

 Alternatively, there is a tutorial on Youtube.